Here's Why Your Safety Switch Keeps Tripping

 What is a Safety Switch?

-An RCD safety switch (residual current device) is a crucial component of every switchboard and meter box that shuts off the power supply to shield people from electrical shock.
+A safety switch is a crucial component of every switchboard and meter box that shuts off the power supply to shield people from electrical shock.
 For example, a faulty appliance or damaged wiring can leak current or send a surge through your electrical work, posing a threat to occupants of the premises.

 A safety switch automatically detects these issues, and at 30mA, it shuts off the power within 0.03 seconds (30 milliseconds) before the current can shock people or cause a fire.
 In short, a safety switch protects people from a raft of electrical hazards.